rf-/luminate-embed/README.md

   // to the server.
   skippedFields: ["cc"],

+  // An array of field names to be shown in the specified order.
+Any fields
+  // that aren't mentioned will be shown afterwards in their natural order.
+  fieldOrder: ["last_name", "first_name"],

   // The text to show on the submit button; defaults to "Take Action".
   submitText: "Send Message",